Last year was a very difficult year for OMI (ONCO) in that the Company lost a couple of clients near the first of the year while

 the Medical Physics Division in the Eastern half of the U.S.for the remainder of this year.

-I, William Walker, CEO of Oncology Med (ONCO), hope that the information provided is
+I, Dr. William Walker, CEO of Oncology Med (ONCO), hope that the information provided is

 helpful for our Shareholders to fully understand OMI's current status, anticipated near term successes, and the